Playlist: I Love You, Earth

 Between hypnotic violin loops and distinct vocal interjections, a message is clear: we don’t have long before our own actions lead to irreversible grief.
 Huge carbon dioxide emissions released by humans have increased the earth’s average surface temperature over 1.18 degrees Celsius since the late 1900s.
 It's a stark reminder that we need to act fast to protect our environment and prevent irreversible damage.

 Over 1 million species are at risk of extinction from climate change.
-Oceans will be destroyed, super storms will become even more super, cities will flood, the air will suck, and we’ll run out of food and energy.
+Oceans will be destroyed, storms strengthen, cities will flood, and the air will fill with smoke.
 The earth will continue her revolutions, but will we be there to join her, to linger in the sun?
 I don’t know.

 In the meantime, go hug a tree.
-Go meditate by a river, go donate to a nonprofit, go pick up some trash nearby.
+Meditate by a river, donate to a nonprofit, and pick up some trash nearby.